Berkeley-CS61B/website-sp24/labs/lab09/index.md

 important to familiarize yourself with the current code before you start working with it.

 Here are also a couple of reminders and tips before you begin:
-- You can assume that each position on the board will always be `Tileset.NOTHING` or `Tileset.CELL`.
+- You can assume that each tile on the board will always be `Tileset.NOTHING` or `Tileset.CELL`.
 - (0, 0) is the bottom left of the board.
 - Comments have been provided for you above each method, as well as in the form of TODO comments for the methods you'll be implementing.
 Make sure to read them!